-"Laser marking" stands for marking or labeling of workpieces and materials with a laser beam.
-In this regard, different processes are distinguished, such as engraving, removing, staining, annealing and foaming.
+"Laser marking" refers to marking or labeling workpieces and materials with a laser machine.
+How to laser mark depends on your application.
+There are laser marking methods such as engraving, removing, staining, annealing and foaming.
 Depending on the material and the quality requirement, each of these procedures has its own advantages and disadvantages.

 High-precision marking at constant quality